-Mushrooms are a common matter in our world and helped humanity in many perspectives.
+Mushrooms are a common matter in our world and have helped humanity in many perspectives.
 Mycelium is a less known matter but even so promising.
-Mycelium is the neural network of the mushroom and growing in dense structures under the ground eating death matter and creating new nutritions for nature.
-For a while many enthusiasts are working together with mushrooms and mycelium to grow materials for different approaches like art, design and architecture.
+Mycelium is the neural network of the mushroom and growing in dense structures under the ground eating dead matter and creating new nutritions for nature.

-After the talk we put our hands on mycelium by doing a workshop on how to easily grow our own mushroom culture from the mushrooms we buy in supermarkets and mycelium spores you can buy online.
+After the talk we put our hands on mycelium by doing a workshop on how to easily grow our own mushroom culture from mycelium spores.
 Nutritions for the mushrooms/mycelium to grow are biological waste like coffee grounds, hay and wood chips.
-Together with the participants we mixed our own batch and asked to put it at home in a warm and dark corner.
-After a month the result was growing edible pink oyster mushrooms.
+Together with the participants we mixed our own batch.